 Instructor: Suzanna Waters Castillo, MSSW, PhD

 “Person Centered Dementia Care” is an approach to care developed by the University of Bradford (U.K.) Dementia Workgroup.
-Guided by that group, this seminar will focus on developing a knowledge base and caregiver skills that reinforce the social and psychological needs of persons with dementia.
+Guided by that group, this seminar will focus on developing a knowledge base and caregiver skills that respond to the social and psychological needs of persons with dementia.

 - Define and apply the meaning of personhood and person-centered dementia care

 - Explain the importance of the five basic psychosocial needs of person with dementia